anagha-google/apache-hudi-gcp-lab/05-lab-guide/Module-01.md

 # Module 1: Setup foundations

 In this module, you will get started with Terraform.
+We will enable requisite Google APIs and optionally update Organization policies.

 1. You will create a project manually
 2. Clone the lab Git repo
 3. Configure your preferences for the lab
 4. Run Terraform init
 5. Run Terraform plan and review the same
-6. In this module, the entities provisioned are - enabling Google APIs and updating Organization policies.
+6. Run Terraform apply and watch for completion

 **Lab Module Duration:** <br>
 5 minutes